techidaily/site-android-frp/source/_posts/latest-guide-how-to-bypass-oneplus-open-frp-without-computer-by-drfone-android.md

 The ****OnePlus Open FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the OnePlus Open device after it has been reset.
 By requesting the Google account credentials tied to the OnePlus Open device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the OnePlus Open device.
 In essence, the OnePlus Open FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the OnePlus Open device, providing additional protection.
-Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the OnePlus Open device.
 It activates when you perform a factory reset on your OnePlus smartphone without signing out of the associated Google account.

 ### Usage of OnePlus Open FRP Code